Service & Assistance Animal Policy

 DEFINITIONS

-A Service animal is any guide dog, signal dog, or other animal individually trained provide assistance to an individual with a disability.
+A Service animal is any guide dog, signal dog, or other animal individually trained

-An Assistance animal is an animal that works, provides assistance, or performs tasks for the benefit of a person with a disability, or provides emotional support that alleviates one or more identified symptoms or effects of a person's disability.
+an animal that works, provides assistance, or performs tasks for the benefit of a

-SERVICE AND ASSISTANCE ANIMALS PERMITTED ON CAMPUS
+SERVICE AND EMOTIONAL SUPPORT ANIMALS PERMITTED ON CAMPUS

 - Assisting an individual with low vision with navigation